Post at Abiquiu |

 Of interest in town at 1435 East Sumner Ave. is the Billy the Kid Museum (admission fee).
 Also of interest is the Old Fort Sumner Museum (admission fee) at 3501 Billy the Kid Road.
 Both museums deal mostly with the legends of Billy the Kid, and less on the actual military fort.

 A temporary military outpost located two miles northeast of town, across the Pecos River.

 (1863 - 1864), Anton Chico

 A temporary post garrisoned by the CA Volunteer Cavalry.

 (1859 - 1864, intermittent), near Dilia

-Leased by the Army as a convenient supply stop from Fort Union.
+Leased by the U.S. Army as a convenient supply stop from Fort Union.
+Occupied by NM Volunteers during the Civil War.
 Located 12 miles northeast of town on the west bank of the Gallinas River, about 25 miles southeast of Las Vegas.
 The main house (115 x 288 feet) was adobe, surrounded by a 10-foot high adobe wall.
-This may have been known as Fort Butler (b) (?).
-Remains located on Park Springs Ranch (private property).
+Remnants of stone walls and foundations of several other buildings are located on Park Springs Ranch (private property).

-A foraging camp for Fort Union, located just south of Romeroville.
+Initially a foraging camp for Fort Union, later an outpost camp for Indian operations.
+Trace remnants of several buildings still remain, located just south of Romeroville.